codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

     	Lets you create a standard drop-down field.
-The first parameter will contain the name of the field, the second parameter will contain an associative array of options, and the third parameter will contain the value you wish to be selected.
-You can also pass an array of multiple items through the third parameter, and the helper will create a multiple select for you.
+The first parameter will contain the name of the field, the second parameter will contain an associative array of options and the third parameter will contain the value you wish to be selected.
+You can also pass an array of multiple items through the third parameter and the helper will create a multiple select for you.

     	Example::